 There’s a flow and return water pipe on each boiler.
 One should be piping hot, the other slightly cooler.

-Flow is the hot water leaving the system, it travels around, and returns via the, well, return.
+Flow is the hot water leaving the system; it travels around, and returns via the return.
 Naturally, the water will lose some heat as it travels around radiators and pipes; but it shouldn’t be exactly cold.